 Advanced Input/Output: Streams, Files, and Networking

-Working with files and networks requires familiarity with exceptions, which were covered in Section 8.3.
-Many of the subroutines that are used can throw checked exceptions, which require mandatory exception handling.
+Working with files and networks requires familiarity with exceptions, which were covered in Chapter 8.
+Many of the subroutines that are used can throw exceptions that require mandatory exception handling.
 This generally means calling the subroutine in a try..catch statement that can deal with the exception if one occurs.
 Effective network communication also requires the use of threads, which will be covered in Chapter 12.
 We will look at the basic networking API in this chapter, but we will return to the topic of threads and networking in Section 12.4.